About Paul D. Nordini

-Upon his return to Ford Motor Company in late 1991, he attained his undergraduate degree from Wayne State University in Michigan and later left Ford Motor Company in 1999 to attend law school in Chicago and clerking at some of the most prestigious law firms in Chicago.
+Upon his return to Ford Motor Company in late 1991, he attained his undergraduate degree from Wayne State University in Michigan and later left Ford Motor Company to attend law school in Chicago and clerking at some of the most prestigious law firms in Chicago.

 Mr. Nordini currently represents high-profile clientele on various areas of law that involve complex and strategic litigation.

 He is result driven and believes that courtroom results are a measure of his practice.

 C v.
 S - Mr. Nordini accepted a pending high profile case in Scottsdale, Arizona and was able to obtain a Judgement in his client's favor on a real estate development issue.